norinorin/nokari/README.md

 ## Requirements
 - A Discord application
-- What's listed in requirements.txt
+- Things listed in requirements.txt
 - Python 3.8+
+- PostgreSQL server
-- `DISCORD_BOT_TOKEN` env variable containing your Discord bot token
+- `DISCORD_BOT_TOKEN` env variable containing your Discord bot token and `POSTGRESQL_DSN` containing your postgresql url

 ## Running
 After having all the requirements, just run the main file.